-- ERS research reports – Division management submits ERS research reports, including Economic Briefs, Economic Information Bulletins, Technical Bulletins, and Economic Research Reports, to the ERS Peer Review Council to develop the peer review plan and coordinate the peer review process.
-Each report submitted to the Peer Review Council is reviewed by a minimum of two external economists/subject specialists and one economist from ERS.
-In addition, subject specialists from USDA agencies potentially affected by the research provide technical reviews.
+- ERS research reports – Division management submits ERS research reports, including Economic Briefs, Economic Information Bulletins, Technical Bulletins, and Economic Research Reports, to the ERS Peer Review Coordinating Council to develop the peer review plan and coordinate the peer review process.
+Each report submitted to the Peer Review Coordinating Council is reviewed by a minimum of two external subject matter experts and one subject matter expert from ERS.
+In addition, subject matter experts from USDA agencies potentially affected by the research provide technical reviews.
 All reviews are double-blind (the reviewers do not know the identity of the report author(s) and the author(s) do not know the names of the reviewers).
 Review criteria are detailed in request letters sent to each reviewer.

-- Outlook Special Reports – Outlook Special Reports deliver time-sensitive information related to the forces shaping commodity markets and trade.
+- Special Outlook Reports – Special Outlook Reports provide time-sensitive information related to the forces shaping commodity markets and trade.
 These reports provide analysis of commodity market conditions, production, supply, and use, both domestically and internationally.
-Outlook Special Reports are reviewed by ERS staff, external commodity and market specialists, and subject experts on the World Agricultural Outlook Board.
+Special Outlook Reports are reviewed by ERS staff, external commodity and market specialists, and subject matter experts on the World Agricultural Outlook Board.